jonandergomez/teaa_lab/lab_practices/pract_1/README.md

 <img src="docs/formulas_gmm.png" alt="Formulation" align="center" style="width:80%" />

-6. Carry out several tests to evaluate the performance (KPI accuracy) of the classifier based on GMMs according to the $J$, the number of Gaussian components in the GMM, and compare with both the [Akaike Information Criterion (AIC)](https://en.wikipedia.org/wiki/Akaike_information_criterion) and
+6. Carry out several tests to evaluate the performance (KPI accuracy) of the classifier based on GMMs according to the J, the number of Gaussian components in the GMM, and compare with both the [Akaike Information Criterion (AIC)](https://en.wikipedia.org/wiki/Akaike_information_criterion) and